flanagan-lab/flanagan-lab.github.io/_people/2-lab-alumni.md

 <img align="right" src='/images/jude-flanagan lab.jpg' width="20%" height="20%"> Jude is an undergraduate student working towards her BSc, majoring in Biological Science.
 She worked as a summer research student in 2021-2022, where in collaboration with Emily Beasley studying sexual selection and behaviour in sex-role-reversed pipefish.
 She is interested in conservation, ethology, and evolution, as well as mātauranga Māori and the connection between science and people.

 ### Other summer students

+2022-2023: Georgia Gwatkin and Alexandra Strang worked with Sarah and [Michelle LaRue](https://www.drmichellelarue.com/) in a collaborative project with Pōhatu Penguins, conducting conservation monitoring of kororā and performing a literature review on research conducted in Akaroa Harbour.

 2019-2020: Averill Moser-Rust worked with Mads Thomsen, Micaela Pullen, Derek Gerber, and Sarah, investigating the community of fishes in two  seagrass beds in the Canterbury region in New Zealand.